 Prior to his work at ULC, Aaron was the Executive Director of Thistle Community Housing, providing oversight on one of the fastest growing non-profit housing providers in Colorado.
-In his nine years at Thistle, the organization’s affordable housing production increased over nine times, going from 100 plus homes to 1,000 rental and ownership homes valued at over $70 million.
+In his nine years at Thistle, the organization’s affordable housing production grew from 100 homes to 1,000 rental and ownership homes valued at over $70 million.
 Most importantly, Thistle grew from serving 250 people a year to over 3,000 people annually in need of affordable housing.

 Before moving to Colorado, Aaron worked in Baltimore running two inner city non-profit community development corporations, Southwest Visions and The Loading Dock.
 He was a Goldsmith Scholar in International Studies at Hebrew University in Jerusalem, has his BA in History & International Studies from Macalester College in St. Paul, and a Masters in Public Policy from Johns Hopkins University in Baltimore.

 Debra Bustos manages all phases of project development including property acquisition, financing, new construction project concept and development, as well as community management and partnership relations.
 Debra completes strategic property acquisitions along current and future transit corridors to support the creation and preservation of affordable housing, leveraging investments to create transit-oriented mixed-use development and spur economic development.